- Rates & Specials

 From September until June Kilmory Resort is the ideal location for focused, rural retreats, conferences, work shops or seminars.
-We can serve ten to thirty participants.
-Delicious food, spectacular scenery and few distractions will afford your conference a highly successful return on your conference investment.
+Spectacular scenery and few distractions will afford your conference a highly successful return on your conference investment.

 The Naming of “Kilmory Resort”

 A lot of our guests are curious about where the name “Kilmory” comes from

 It’s family derived.
 The ancestors of the owner, Roger Jamieson (father, Don, of Sound Island, then St. John’s and later Swift Current; paternal grandfather Charles, of Sound Island; and paternal great-grandfather Alexander) came from a place in Scotland called O’er Kilmory, near Peter Head, which is located in Northern Scotland.
 It was Alexander who came as a very young man to work as a cooper making barrels for the thriving herring trade at Sound Island Placentia Bay which is a few miles south of the Resort.